Glenwood suburb profile

 Glenwood property market performance

-Glenwood's property market has shown positive growth over the past 12 months, with house values increasing by 5.9%.
-The current median house price stands at $1.69 million, indicating a robust demand for houses in the area.
-No units have been sold or priced, reflecting a market focused solely on houses.
+Glenwood’s property market has shown modest growth over the past 12 months, with house values increasing by 2.9%.
+The current median house price stands at $1.73 million.
+Notably, there have been no unit sales or changes in unit values, indicating a lack of activity in the unit market.

 | Houses | Units | |